Robert-Hughes/rjrssync/README.md

 The other way round should be fine, because Windows supports forward slashes too.
 TODO: we're currently just copying over the link data exactly as it is, so this probably needs to change!

+How do symlinks interact with trailing slashes on files/folders (see above section)?

 Example spec file
 ===================